plone/plone.app.mosaic/docs/getting-started.rst

         Wait until page contains element
         ...  css=#plone-contentmenu-display-layout_view.actionMenuSelected

-How the current content looks after the first time the **Mosaic layout** is activated, depends on the configured defaults for its portal type.
-Still, at least the title and the description should be always displayed.
+How the current content looks after the first time the **Mosaic layout** is enabled, depends on the configured defaults for its portal type.
+Still,
+at least the title and the description should be always displayed.

 ..  figure:: _screenshots/mosaic-custom-layout-enable-done.png
 ..  code:: robotframework